ryami333/memily/README.md

 Javascript [memoization](https://en.wikipedia.org/wiki/Memoization) library.
 Wrap your computationally expensive functions with `memily` so that the results of calls are cached.

+### Browser Compatibility

+This package is dependendent on the ES6 [Map](`https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map`) feature, which is available in most modern browsers.
+Consider using a polyfill such as [`core-js`](https://github.com/zloirock/core-js) for legacy browser support.

 ### Installation

 Install `memily` to your project by running: